emrekiziltepe/Air-Ticket-Sale-SQL-App/README.md

 # Air-Ticket-Sale-SQL-App
-Air ticket sale application with sql and c
+Air ticket sale application with sql and c++